 Lee Williams is one of the stalwarts of Dark Conspiracy, having been involved or contributed to numerous DC products and companies over the last two decades.
-It was with great pleasure that DCtRPG.info was able to have a brief chat with Lee about the game, and his current role as a 3Hombres editor and proofreader.
+It was with great pleasure that DCtRPG.info was able to have a brief chat with Lee about the game, and his current role (as of 2012) as a 3Hombres editor and proofreader.

 [DCtRPG] – Hi Lee, thanks for taking the time to talk to us here at DCtRPG.info.
 Before we start the interview proper, care to tell the readers a bit more about yourself?